llvm/clangd-www/installation.md

 1. install [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) with your plugin manager
 2. enable clangd in your init.lua: `require'lspconfig'.clangd.setup{}`
+3. the `ClangdSwitchSourceHeader` and `ClangdShowSymbolInfo` commands will be enabled when you are in a C/C++ file
-3. you can pass additional arguments to clangd to trace logs or enable more features:
+4. you can pass additional arguments to clangd to trace logs or enable more features:

 ```lua
 local lspconfig = require('lspconfig')